nklabs/libnklabs/doc/nkserialize.md

 ## Built-in types

+The following meta-data "struct types" for primitive types are built-in.
-There are a number of built-in types that can appear in the .subtype field of "struct type" or in the .type field of struct member:
+These can appear in the .subtype field of "struct type" or in the .type field of "struct member":

 	tyINT		"int"
 	tyUINT		"unsigned int"